 List of features |

-Define what features your app must, should, could, and won’t provide based on your business objectives, time and financial resources, and problems with existing business solutions, if any. |
+Define what functionality your app must, should, could, and won’t provide based on your business objectives, time and financial resources, and problems with existing business solutions. |

 Scope of initial release |

-Scope of subsequent releases |
+Scope of future releases |

 This section describes features that aren’t so critical to be developed first because of their complexity, high cost, or low profitability.
 You can implement them in future app releases. |